ShehabCE/shehabce.github.io/_posts/2018-10-19-Binary-Search-Trees.markdown

 	<li>Level-Order Traversal</li>
 </ol>
 <h4>Level-Order Traversal</h4>
-Traversing through the BST level by level from leftmost to rightmost.
+Traversing the BST level by level from leftmost to rightmost.
 Start from the root node at level 0, go to level 1, go through all nodes in level 1 from left to right, go to level 2 and so on.

 <hr>